atharva-khewle/atharva-khewle/README.md

 I'm a results-driven developer who thrives on creating exceptional user experiences.
 When I'm not immersed in code, you'll find me:

-- Sharing affection with cats and dogs
+- Playing with cats and dogs
-- Enjoying a thoughtfully brewed cup of coffee
+- Enjoying a cup of coffee
 - Hitting the gym for a good workout